Blog

 Dr. Fedonenko is a member of the American College of Physicians and is Board Certified in Internal Medicine.

-She completed her Residency at the University of Virginia School of Medicine in 1998 and since then has specialized in Cosmetic Dermatology.
+She completed her Residency at the University of Virginia School of Medicine in 1998 and has since specialized in Cosmetic Dermatology.

 She obtained additional training in aesthetic medicine procedures soon thereafter, and the results of her extensive training and experience show in each and every patient’s face.
 She’s a doctor that can truly been trusted with your skin care and anti-aging needs.